their, there, they’re (/ðɛː/)

 How do I know if I’m using their, there, and they’re correctly?

-Mistakes made by confusing ‘their’, ‘there’ and ‘they’re’ in your writing are not usually picked up by proofreading software because although you may have used it inappropriately in a sentence, if word you've used is spelt correctly the software doesn't recognise it as an error.
+Mistakes made by confusing ‘their’, ‘there’ and ‘they’re’ in your writing are not usually picked up by proofreading software because although you may have used a word inappropriately in a sentence, if it's spelt correctly the software doesn't recognise it as an error.

 So, how do you know if you’re using them correctly?